thaminiperera/asteroids/README.md

 Instructions to Play :
 Use the Keys;

-W - Move Up
+W - Move Up,
-A - Rotate Left
+A - Rotate Left,
-D - Rotate Right
+D - Rotate Right,
 Space - Shoot.